 Illustration by Gerry Rasmussen.

 Outside of the lab, corporate profit has also been invited into Alberta’s blood services.
 In November 2020 a private member’s bill from UCP backbencher Tany Yao enabled the repeal of legislation that had explicitly prevented for-profit blood donation and had enshrined blood and plasma products as public resources, not market commodities.
 This means private companies can now purchase blood from Albertans, and that “donors” can be financially compensated.
 While the goal for Alberta—and Canada broadly—should be to secure its blood and plasma supply for the public, the use of for-profit brokers in Alberta enables locally collected blood to be sold to the highest bidder, regardless of country.
 Yao said he “has faith” that Albertans will continue to voluntarily donate blood, but Canadian Blood Services CEO Graham Sher warned in 2020 that a rapid expansion of the commercial plasma industry “absolutely does have the potential to encroach on the voluntary blood sector.”

-A downtrodden cartoon Alberta sits on a street with a sign that reads "Will Sell My Blood."
+A downtrodden cartoon Alberta sits on a street with a sign that reads "Will Sell My Blood." a critique of the privatization of health care

+Illustration by Gerry Rasmussen.